LazyFlex/gym-app/README.md

 ## Deployment

-The application is deployed on Vercel.
+The application is deployed on Vercel , [Link to deployed app](https://gym-app-eight-blond.vercel.app/).